 Mike approaches litigation with a mix of IQ and EQ, bringing both intellect and emotional intelligence to his cases and clients.
-With a keen understanding of the human and business factors that drive litigation, he works closely with clients to identify priorities and pursue the best outcomes for each dispute.
-His decades of litigation experience and local bar knowledge allow Mike to quickly size up any situation and implement effective strategies.
+With a keen understanding of the human and business factors that drive litigation, he works closely with clients to identify priorities and pursue the best outcomes.
+His decades of litigation experience and familiarity with local courts allow Mike to efficiently size up any dispute and implement effective strategies.

 Real Estate Litigation

-Mike also helps people challenge (or defend) wills and trusts, and discreetly handles sensitive and personal disputes.
-He represents personal representatives, executors, trustees, guardians, and beneficiaries in lawsuits and appellate proceedings.
+Mike also helps people challenge (or defend) wills and trusts, and discreetly handles sensitive family disputes.
+He represents personal representatives, executors, trustees, and beneficiaries in lawsuits and appellate proceedings.
 Mike is also on Maryland's approved list of attorneys eligible for appointment to handle guardianship, and is approved, to be court-appointed legal counsel in guardianship matters.

 Mike represents companies and individuals in a variety of business disputes including contract claims, as well as disputes over company control, assets, and potential violations of fiduciary duties.

 Pro bono work is an integral part of Mike’s practice.
 Mike coordinates Lerch Early's pro bono efforts, and both the bar and the media have recognized him for his leadership in assisting indigent clients.

 A former competitive swimmer and water polo player, Mike recently began competing in open water races.
 His favorite part of the year is traveling with his wife and daughters.
 Last year they hiked Hurricane Ridge in Washington's Olympic National Park, and enjoyed chocolate and Trappist ales in Belgium.
 A former Michigander, Mike also spends a lot of time rooting for all teams from Detroit and the University of Michigan.